Frequently Asked Questions

 How soon after delivering my baby can I use Spritz for Bits?

-How else can I use this product other than spraying directly onto tears and stitches?
+How else can I use this product other than spraying directly onto the area?

-Spritz for Bits has been developed with a unique multi-directional spray to make it easy to apply directly to vaginal tears, stitches and episiotomies as well as any area of the body suffering from swelling, bruising or general discomfort.
-Alternatively, the Spritz can be applied to a tissue and wiped over the area (vagina/anus) or soaked on to a maternity pad.
-For a soothing, healing and comforting bath, pour straight into bath water.
+Spritz for Bits has been developed with a unique multi-directional spray to make it easy to apply directly to the perineal area as well as any other area of the body suffering from swelling, bruising or general discomfort.
+Alternatively, Spritz for Bits can be applied to a tissue and wiped over the area (vulva/anus) or soaked on to a maternity pad.
+For a soothing and comforting bath, pour straight into bath water.
 For cooling relief, store Spritz for Bits in the fridge.

-Could Spritz for Bits cause a reaction after spraying on to tears or scar tissue?
+Could Spritz for Bits cause a reaction after spraying on to the perineal/anal area?